ionos-enterprise/ionos-enterprise-puppet/README.md

 ## Description

-The ProfitBricks Puppet module utilizes the ProfitBricks REST API to manage resources within a ProfitBricks virtual data center.
-A Puppet manifest file can then be used to describe a desired infrastructure including networks, servers, CPU cores, memory, and their relationships as well as states.
+The ProfitBricks Puppet module utilizes the ProfitBricks [Cloud API v3.0](https://devops.profitbricks.com/api/cloud/v3/) via the [ProfitBricks Ruby SDK](https://devops.profitbricks.com/libraries/ruby/) to manage resources within a ProfitBricks virtual data center.
+A Puppet manifest file can be used to describe the desired infrastructure configuration including networks, servers, CPU cores, memory, and their relationships as well as states.
 That infrastructure can then be easily and automatically deployed using Puppet.

 ## Requirements